-It is easy to point to examples of high intensity acting – just consider the recent Golden Globe Award winners Sandra Bullock and Mo’Nique, Jeff Bridges, Christoph Waltz, Meryl Streep and Robert Downey Jr.
+It is easy to point to examples of high intensity acting – such as Sandra Bullock, Mo’Nique, Jeff Bridges, Christoph Waltz, Meryl Streep and Robert Downey Jr.

-Or consider Russell Crowe – the photo is from Robin Hood.
+Or Russell Crowe – the photo is from “A Beautiful Mind.”

 Jodie Foster once commented about Crowe, “He’s terribly talented and an incredibly charming guy, but I think when he gets nervous he gets incredibly serious.
 He’s a very light, funny guy.
 He has a little leprechaun side to him.
 He has that glacier intensity.
 He is truly intense.” [imdb.com news Mar.
 29 2002]